nussbaumerv/m431/Doku_A.md

 ---

 ### Joint conclusion/review:
 We are both very pleased with the result and are happy that it is as we imagined it.
 It was important to us that we do everything we set out to do and that we follow our plans.
 In the end we were able to do everything important until the delivery and had a good project at the end.
+We also discussed a lot with Mr. Devlin and talked with him about our project.
+He helped us to find gaps in our project and fix them independently afterwards.
 Looking back, we would both do it again and are happy that we have implemented this idea.